France Used 10% Less Electricity Last Winter Three Valuable Lessons In Fighting Climate Change

-(MENAFN- The Conversation) Measures which help people use less energy at home, while travelling or at work could significantly cut greenhouse gas emissions according to the UN's Intergovernmental Panel on Climate Change.
-When there is less demand for energy, that means less low-carbon electricity needs to be generated to replace fossil fuels and reachzero.
+(MENAFN- Famagusta Gazette) Measures which help people use less energy at home, while travelling or at work could significantly cut greenhouse gas emissions according to the UN's Intergovernmental Panel on Climate Change.
+When there is less demand for energy, that means less low-carbon electricity needs to be generated to replace fossil fuels and reach net zero.

 Making do with less energy was important last winter when Russia's war in Ukraine caused energy prices to soar and restricted gas supplies.
 To avoid shortages, France implemented a“sobriety plan” with the aim of lowering total energy consumption by 10% within two years.

-France's experience is instructive for other countries considering how to manage high energy prices and reachzero with another winter energy crunch possibly looming.
+France's experience is instructive for other countries considering how to manage high energy prices and reach net zero with another winter energy crunch possibly looming.
 It showed that sufficiency measures can slash energy consumption and so cut the emissions driving climate change quickly .
 But deeper changes to how society is organised are necessary to maximise the potential contribution of these measures to decarbonisation.

 A 15-point 'energy sobriety' plan